jbasement/cp-cli/README.md

 2. `cp-cli describe objectstorage my-object-storage -f name,kind,apiversion -o graph`

 ## diagnose
 The diagnose command takes a Composite Resource or Claim resource and name of the resource as args input.
-Then some health checks are performed on the resource and its children.
-Every resource that is considered unhealthy will be printed out.
+Health checks are performed on the resource and its children, and every resource that is considered unhealthy will be printed out.

 | Variable Name  | Shorthand | Default   | Description                                                                                           |
 |----------------|-----------|-----------|-------------------------------------------------------------------------------------------------------|